 If the pupil or parents decide to appeal the Headmaster's decision, the Appeal will be heard expeditiously.
 The parents will be informed of the outcome in writing.
 The decision of the Appeal Panel will be final.

 The Appeal Panel will include one member who is not an employee or Governor of the College.

 Expulsion A pupil is Headmaster Gross indiscipline Permanent

-• permanently excluded (1st occasion) or for
+Expuision permanently excluded Treadmaster (1st occasion) or for i cimanent

 from the College persistent most

-serious indiscipline
+fioni the Conege serious indiscipline

 (continuing after

 Suspension and a

 supportive Action

 Plan directed

 towards the

-improvement of

-behaviour have
+improvement of behaviour have

 proved an ineffective

 deterrent).

 Examples of gross

 indiscipline are given

 in College Rules and

 include the

 possession or use of

 illegal drugs, &

 violent or

 threatening conduct,

 misuse of e-

 communication /

 posting of offensive

 material on social

 media sites,

 "sexting".